-KIN 247 Weight Training II 0-2-1
+KIN 247 Weight Training II

 Advanced concepts of strength training under the direction of a personal trainer from Parkland's PFT Program.
 Use of Parkland Fitness Center.
 No concurrent enrollment in KIN 103, KIN 147, or KIN 203.
-Repeatable for a maximum of 2 credit hours.
-F S Su
+May be repeated for a maximum of 2 credit hours.
+FS Su